gbowne1/ProgrammerNotes/WebDevelopment/css.md

 In CSS, there are special characters:

 - ";" is used to separate individual declarations in a style rule.
+They are required.

 - "$" is not a valid character in CSS and is typically used in preprocessors like Sass for variables.

 - "#" is used to denote an ID selector in CSS.
+It targets the id="" in the line of html tag.

 - "~" is used in CSS to select sibling elements that are preceded by a specified element.